 This online resource attracts attention with its unusual design.
 It doesn’t have an open base of emojis – you can use a translation tool instead.
 The bar translates text into the corresponding emoji.
 Unfortunately, some words cannot be translated, but the process is engaging.
 The resulting emojis can be copied separately or with a phrase to paste in a chat.

 In this case, you can create any emoji pattern using ready-made standard icons.
 Customize colors, rotate icons, and change dimensions.
 The result can be saved as a .png file.

 If you need a convenient dashboard to quickly add emojis to text, you should opt for other services.
 This one is for customized solutions.

 The website has a very minimalist design.
 You can pick an icon from freely available emojis and special characters.
 Any item can be copied in one click and inserted in a chat.
-The classification and navigation are also excellent.
+The classification and navigation are excellent.

 The selected elements are displayed in the top center of the page.
-You can also switch to HTML and convert a symbol to code.

 This resource stands out from other copy-paste websites with its ready-made images created from standard smileys.
 You can copy them unchanged or select separate elements.
 In case you need to find something, search by tags or keywords.
 Creative users can suggest their own compositions consisting of emojis.